Hope Center assistance programs in Waukesha County.

 Medical care is provided by the Outreach Nurse Program.
 The service began as a collaboration with Pro Health Care and local hospitals.
 It was started through the Community Benefits Programs, with the aim of providing access to the health care services of a registered nurse at the Day Center.
 Available services include responding to general medical questions; blood pressure checks; physicals and assessing and meeting the spiritual, physical, and emotional needs of clients, as appropriate.

 A clothing shop was created in order to help guests save more money for housing, rent and other bills.
 The center has furnished thousands of people living in poverty as well as low to low-middle-income guests with free, high-quality clothing donated through the generosity of local individuals, companies and supporting congregations.
+This is but one of the many options available in the state as well as community, as other free clothing distribution centers can also assist the needy.

 Volunteers work at the center.
 They are involved in helping guests select clothing for everyday wear, for school use and for career-oriented needs.
 There may be winter coats, pants for work, dresses, boots, and more.
 Clothing Shop hours are Monday, Wednesday, Thursday, and Friday, with limited hours on Wednesday.